mit-dci/opencx/cmd/fred/README.md

 This would only be an issue if there is a large domain for proof of work.
 This will normally be the case, since the message will include a signature, and the signature will be variable, depending on R.
 This doesn't mean anyone can front-run, since the orders are still hidden and the exchange will be committing to taking a position if it commits to its own orders before a puzzle could have possibly been solved.

+Stateless matching algorithms can be considered to be time independent.

+### Stateful matching algorithms

+We don't *have to* be stuck with only stateless matching algorithms.
+We can use a combination of known, stateful algorithms that have a time priority requirement, and a stateless matching algorithm to have a persistent orderbook.
+Every order in an auction must have the same time priority, so we can do the following steps to be compatible with a persistent orderbook:

+  1. Match in auction
+      * Nothing is different here than in the **Match** section of the protocol.
+      * Here, we must match according to a stateless matching algorithm.
+  2. Drop unfilled onto orderbook
+      * Here, we'll still be using a stateless matching algorithm, but only to settle "ties".
+      * Unfilled orders get put on the order queue with the highest time priority so far.
+      The sequence of auctions determines the time priority for orders on this orderbook.
+      In the case that multiple orders can be filled, but those orders have the same time priority, a stateless algorithm is used.
+  3. Match according to any matching algorithm
+      * Now, since we can settle ties with a stateless algorithm, we can use a stateful matching algorithm with the persistent orderbook.